enzong24/verbio/replit.md

 - **Fluency Score Ranking System**: An Elo-based system (K-factor=32) for competitive ranking.
 - **Competitive Bot Matches**: Bots with varied Fluency Scores (600-1600) and target accuracy ranges (50-90%).
 - **Dual Bot System**: Separate sets of 19 bots for Practice Mode (native speakers, perfect fluency) and Competitive Mode (difficulty-rated, unique personalities).
 - **Difficulty & Penalty System**: Beginner, Easy, Medium, and Hard difficulties with varying timers and rounds.
 Consistent grading standards across all difficulties.
-Features include a 20-point penalty for skipping questions, an exclusive Beginner mode skip feature, Practice mode hover-to-translate, and a "Need help?" feature with a 15-point penalty.
+Features include a 20-point penalty for skipping questions (clearly displayed on skip button), an exclusive Beginner mode skip feature, Practice mode hover-to-translate, and a "Need help?" feature with a 15-point penalty.
+- **Quick Rematch System**: After completing a match, clicking "New Match" automatically queues a new game with the same difficulty, language, topic, and mode settings for seamless continuous play.
 - **Real-Time Vocabulary Visual Feedback**: Vocabulary badges visually update when typed in the input field, providing instant feedback.
 - **Expanded Theme System**: 21 themes with difficulty-specific vocabulary across multiple languages.
 - **Turn-Based Q&A**: Structured conversation flow with AI-driven question validation.